steadygaze/questarch/README.md

 If you make changes to a `Dockerfile` or the `docker-compose.yml` environment, you may have to pass `--build` and `--remove-orphans` to `docker compose` to rebuild the images.

+### Receiving email

+All emails sent in the dev environment, e.g. email login codes, are collected by a locally running [Mailpit](https://mailpit.axllent.org/) instance.
+Go to `localhost:8025` to view the emails sent.

 ### Test data

 To wipe Postgres and Valkey data, simply run: